 Isogenic mice from different origins vary in their baseline gut microbiota

 We used age- and gender-matched isogenic mice that harbor distinct baseline gut microbiota composition to study the dynamical response to dietary interventions and the inter-individual variation in ecological dynamics [23].
 Mice were purchased from four commercial vendors (labeled as Beijing, Guangdong, Hunan, Shanghai, see Methods), i.e. independent breeder sources.
 All mice were fed with cellulose-based diet 7 days prior to dietary fiber intervention.
 We monitored temporal shifts in the absolute abundance and community composition of gut bacteria (by quantitative PCR, 16S rRNA amplicon sequencing, metagenomics sequencing), SCFAs concentration (by targeted metabolome) as well as physiological changes following the intervention of fermentable dietary fibers and cellulose (control group) (Fig. 1B).
-The two dietary fibers used in this study, inulin and resistant starch from maize, are known to be degraded by gut bacteria in the cecum and colon [24, 25] and used to stimulate the production of SCFAs [8, 12].
+The two dietary fibers used in this study, inulin and resistant starch from maize, are able to be degraded by gut bacteria in the cecum/colon [24, 25] and to stimulate the production of SCFAs [8, 12].

-Consistent with previous studies [26, 27], these mice can be naturally divided by vendor sources into groups with distinct microbiota composition.
-Beta-diversity (between-sample distance) calculated by Aitchison distance shows that the baseline compositions of our mice cluster by vendor (Adonis, P < 0.001) and are characterized by distinct bacterial taxa (Fig. 1C, Fig. S1).
+Consistent with previous studies [26, 27], these mice grown in vendor-specific housing and feeding conditions can be naturally divided by vendor sources into groups with distinct microbiota composition.
+Beta-diversity (between-sample distance) calculated by Aitchison distance shows that the baseline compositions of our mice cluster by vendor (Adonis, P < 0.001) and are characterized by distinct bacterial taxa (Fig. 1C, Fig. S1A).
 For example, Shanghai mice have low relative abundances of several commensal polysaccharide-degrading bacteria such as Muribaculaceae and Rikenellaceae [28, 29].
 The profound inter-vendor differences are also noticeable at the level of presence and absence of bacteria: ~65% taxa were entirely absent in at least one vendor and only ~10% bacterial taxa were present in all mice (and thus all vendors) (Fig. 1D).
+Interestingly, the prevalence and abundance of bacterial taxa in these baseline samples exihibit a strong positive linear relationship in log-log space (Fig. S1B).
 Due to the high between-vendor variation, mice from the same vendor can be effectively considered as independent biological replicates for each baseline microbiota composition.
 Throughout the observation of our experiment, the body weight of mice gradually increased over time, but the gain in body weight is generally insignificant between the inulin treatment group and the cellulose control group (Fig. S2A).
 Among the different experimental groups, there were no obvious difference in food intake and fecal weight (Fig. S2).

 Baseline-dependent microbiota dynamics in response to inulin